anedyaio/anedya-example-raspberry-pi-pico/Thonny/submitData/RoomMonitoring-with-DHT/http/README.md

 # Room Monitoring - Submit-data-with-Pico+DHT (http)

-This  file allows you to connect your device to a WiFi network and send data to a server.
+This  file allows you to connect your device to a WiFi network and send data to a Anedya.
 It fetches the server time and sends data to the anedya.

 > [!WARNING]